Hard-packed crushed granite, bridge over Plover River

 The Legacy of Paper Mills

 In 2019, the western section of trail was rerouted through former paper mill land along the shore of the Wisconsin River.
-This was the site of the old Wisconsin River Pulp and Paper Company, established by George A. Whiting in 1891.
-Whiting was one of the early pioneers who took a chance that the brownish water of the Wisconsin River could work for papermaking.
+This was the site of the original Wisconsin River Pulp and Paper Company, established by George A. Whiting in 1891.
+Whiting was one of the early pioneers who took a chance that the brownish water of the Wisconsin River could work for paper making.
 The gamble paid off!
 The mill was open for nearly 120 years before shutting down in 2011.
 The mill buildings were demolished, but the dam built on the Wisconsin River still stands and continues to produce electricity.

-In 1892, another paper mill, the Plover Paper Company (now Neenah Paper) was built at the confluence of the Plover and Wisconsin Rivers also by George A. Whiting and Emmons Burr in 1892.
+In 1892, another paper mill, the Plover Paper Company (now Neenah Paper), was built at the confluence of the Plover and Wisconsin rivers by George A. Whiting and Emmons Burr.
 The brown water of the Wisconsin River limited the type of paper that could be made.
 In 1912, a spring was found near the mill, which had crystal clear water that could be used for fine paper making.
 The Paper Company constructed a beautiful stone “spring house” to collect the pure water and pump it to the plant.
-The Green Circle now travels past this historic building and a sign interprets its history.
+To see the historic building, follow the trail spur south at the intersection with the Schrader Connection.

 Birding Information (Site #5)